TiffanyClark/TiffanyClark/README.md

 - 👯 I’m looking to collaborate on different open sources
 - 💬 Ask me about coding and different ideas for projects
 - 📫 How to reach me through social media links
-- ⚡ Fun fact: I can play several instruments including Piano and Guita.
+- ⚡ Fun fact: I can play several instruments including Piano and Guitar.
 I love to play video games.
 -->

 ---